So, you’re thinking about making the move to Atlassian’s products and saw something about Atlassian licenses.

 Are there Atlassian License Cost Differences?

 When you purchase an Atlassian license through a trusted partner like oxalis.io, you are not paying any more or any less.
 It’s simply a way to show our partners at Atlassian that your team is under our care.

 There is a financial advantage should your company want to pay for licenses annually.
 Atlassian partners like Oxalis have the ability to procure annual quotes based on user tiers vs. actual user counts.
 These tiers generally see a scaled benefit if you’re coming close to the top third of the range.

 Oxalis monitors this growth opportunity and has the capability to optimize while their clients are scaling up to ensure they’re not paying extra costs when there is a more affordable option.
+Get help.

 The real cost savings come in when you need Atlassian consulting or optimization services.
 Being an Oxalis-licensed partner means that you have a consultant at the ready to upgrade your licenses, add Atlassian Marketplace apps, and offer license optimization advice.

 Not to mention, our Oxalis-licensed partners receive exclusive services discounts as a thank you for committing to the partnership as much as we are.

 Many benefits follow with a partner like Oxalis managing your Atlassian license.
 The services discount aside, licenced partners with Oxalis are free from challenges surrounding the licensing process:

 - If you were managing yourself, you would need to go through Atlassian’s support system with each change.